 We will discuss typical questions or challenges to executive coaching raised by board chairs or heads, for example:

 the cost (especially at the conclusion of an expensive search)

 the appearance of “weakness”

-Presented by David Dougherty, The Education Group
+Presented by David Dougherty and Dave Davies, The Education Group

 David Dougherty is the Director of the Executive Coaching Program at The Education Group.
 He has completed forty-four years of service in independent schools and now serves the next generation of school leaders.
 David served as headmaster of The Hill School in Pottstown, Pennsylvania for 19 years from 1993 – 2012.
 During that time he was responsible for the co-education of this 165-year-old institution, while also introducing an Honor Code, overseeing new construction projects, and heading an $84.5M capital campaign.
 He was prepared for the responsibilities of school leadership in his twenty-one years of service as a teacher, Chairman of the English Department, assistant headmaster, coach and dorm head at his alma mater, Episcopal High School in Alexandria, Virginia.
 David has also served as a trustee of Chatham Hall in Virginia.
 His work in boarding, day, single sex, and co-educational schools as a teacher, administrator and trustee offers him a distinctive perspective on life in an independent school.